19hours/sg-statutes/Acts/Hazardous Waste (Control of Export, Import and Transit) Act.md

 ### Evidence of analyst

-41\.—(1) The Director may, by instrument in writing under his hand, appoint persons who in his opinion are qualified to be analysts for the purposes of this Act.
+41\.—(1) The Director-General may, by instrument in writing under his hand, appoint persons who in his opinion are qualified to be analysts for the purposes of this Act.

+[Act 6 of 2020 wef 01/04/2020]

 (2) Subject to subsection (4), a certificate of an analyst appointed under subsection (1) stating that he has analysed or examined a substance and stating the result of his analysis or examination is admissible in evidence in any proceedings for an offence under this Act as prima facie evidence of the facts stated in the certificate and of the correctness of the result of the analysis or examination.